smashmath/smashmath/_projects/firstordersystemsquick.md

 \textbf{x}=c_1e^{\lambda_1t}\textbf{v} _{\lambda_1}+c_2e^{\lambda_2t}\textbf{v} _ {\lambda_2}
 \end{equation}

-Examples of using all of these formulas will be included at in a later section.
+Examples of using all of these formulas can be found in a section [below](
+  #2x2-examples).

 ---